JosephEoff/josepheoff.github.io/_posts/2021-05-10-androidtranscribe4.md

 I will be adding a section to the *HowTo: Solder by hand* series describing how to solder the fine stranded wire inside the headset cables.

+**2021-05-15:** I've added a post to the *HowTo: Solder by hand* series.
+[Take a look here for instructions on replacing an Android headset plug.](howtosolder-17-headset)  Skip straight to [this section](howtosolder-17-headset#tin-the-wires) to see how to tin the fine wires of a headset cable.

 You will also need a multimeter - specifically, a meter that can measure resistance.

 # Preparation